CarlinCharge/react-boilerplate/readme.md

 cd react-boilerplate
 ```

-Now that you're in the file directory, you need to install the required gem dependencies.
+Now that you're in the file directory, you need to install the required node modules.
 Do this by running:

 ```
 yarn